New York April 2024

 Weeding Out The Stoned

-The Sobriety Game Show hosted by Alex Grubard.
+The Sobriety Game Show is hosted by Alex Grubard.
 A stage full of comedians who are all high except for one of them.
 In order to leave the sober Narc left alone on stage at the end the audience must eliminate players they believe to be baked out of their mind.
-If they are successful, everyone wins prizes!
+If they are successful, everyone wins prizes.

 Japan Fes